The Top Strategies for Managing and Reducing Business Debt

 So you’ve tightened up on spending and employed one of those above methods.
 What next?
 Consider refinancing your existing loans.
 Old high-interest debts?
 Get rid of them and go for a loan with better terms.
 It’s like upgrading from your busted low-tier smartphone to the latest iPhone.
 Why settle for less?

-See also The Role of Design Thinking in Business Innovation
+See also The Art of Building and Maintaining Business Relationships

 You can often renegotiate the terms with your current lender or find a new one willing to give you a lower interest rate.
 Picture consolidating all your debts into a single loan with better rates and easier monthly payments.
 This move helps you slash interest costs and manage your payments better.
 Makes sense, right?
 Just be absolutely sure you’re reading the fine print.
 Hidden fees and sly terms can turn a good plan into a nightmare.
 A pro tip?
 Always compare multiple offers before making a move. 🔍